Major in History

 This concentration allows students to examine issues of law, economics, and human rights in historical contexts from ancient to modern periods.
 Topics include: race and slavery, the origins of capitalism, industrialism, colonialism and imperialism, diplomatic history, gender regimes, family history, legal and constitutional history, environmental history, medical history, the Holocaust, totalitarianism, and civil rights movements.

-A copy of this information in pamphlet form is available in the History Department office.
+A copy of this information in pamphlet form is available in the History Department office, or you can download it here as a .PDF file.

 Becky E. Herring